Rock Is Dead Tour: Background and development

 We're history after this.
 You'll get to see the crack of someone's ass (a reference to Manson's habit of dropping his pants onstage).
 It will be fun.

-— —Courtney Love, announcing their withdrawal from the Beautiful Monsters Tour.
+— Courtney Love, announcing their withdrawal from the Beautiful Monsters Tour.

 After a series of public spats between the extremely outspoken lead vocalists of Hole and Marilyn Manson during their joint Beautiful Monsters Tour, Hole vocalist Courtney Love officially announced their withdrawal on March 14, 1999, as they took the stage at The Forum arena.
 They went on to do a series of shows in North America before leaving for the United Kingdom to join the Glastonbury Festival.

-During Marilyn Manson's performance on the night of Hole's departure, Manson suffered a hairline fracture on one of his ankles while jumping between on-stage platforms.
+During Marilyn Manson's performance on the night of Hole's departure, he sustained a hairline fracture to one of his ankles while jumping between platforms on stage.
 His injury caused the tour to be temporarily suspended while he recuperated.
 The March 16, 1999 San Diego, California concert was cancelled while the March 17, 1999 Las Vegas, Nevada and March 18, 1999 Phoenix, Arizona engagements were postponed to a later date.
 In spite of the highly publicized animosity, Manson insisted Hole's departure was "not a personal thing."

 The tour resumed on March 21, 1999, rebranded as the Rock Is Dead Tour after the Marilyn Manson single "Rock Is Dead", despite the fact that the name was already being used by American rock bands Korn and Rob Zombie for their own concurrent joint US tour, the Rock is Dead!
 Tour.
 This led to a minor dispute that was quickly resolved by both parties.
 Manson kept all of the remaining scheduled engagements intact.

 Now exercising full control over the tour's itinerary, Manson immediately withdrew Imperial Teen's billing in favor of Grammy-nominated American psychobilly band Nashville Pussy, who took over the opening act slot from Monster Magnet beginning from the April 2, 1999 concert at the Memorial Coliseum in Winston-Salem, North Carolina until the completion of all North American dates on the tour.
 Manson explained to MTV that the initial inclusion of Imperial Teen on the tour was "by Courtney's request.
 I think we're probably better off, because that would've been an additional torment for our fans that they didn't need."
 He added that while he enjoyed their music on CD, he felt there was too much difference in their musical and performance approach for their continued inclusion on the tour to work.

 Fellow Floridians and longtime friends of the band Jack Off Jill joined Manson's tour for four dates from March 25, 1999, at the Uno Arena in New Orleans until March 30, 1999, at the National Car Center Arena in their shared hometown of Fort Lauderdale, Florida, for both groups' homecoming concert.